Backpacking the Colorado Collegiate Loop

 By Plane

-Flying into DEN, the Denver International Airport is surely the most affordable.
-Public transit can connect you to the upper Arkansas Valley and the jumping-off points.
+The Denver International Airport is surely the most affordable.
+Public transit (see below) can connect you to the upper Arkansas Valley and the jumping-off points.

 Public Transit